FennStatistics/CAMtools_documentation/docs/Cognitive-Affective Maps.md

 <img src="https://raw.githubusercontent.com/FennStatistics/CAMtools_documentation/master/docs/media/CAM_legend.JPG" alt="CAM Legend missing" style="height:300px;" class="centerImg">

 Cognitive-Affective Maps (CAMs) are a quantitative and qualitative research method and first became popular through Thagard in 2010[@thagard_empathica_2010].
 Using CAMs it is possible to identify, visually represent and analyze existing belief structures or any kind of declarative knowledge.
-Using our developed software [Cognitive-Affective Map *extended logic*](Cognitive-Affective Map extended logic.md) participants can draw within online studies their own CAM and the resulting data can be preprocessed and analyzed by the developed [CAM-App](CAM-App.md).
+Using our developed software [Cognitive-Affective Map *extended logic*](Cognitive-Affective Map extended logic.md) participants can draw within online (or offline) studies their own CAM and the resulting data can be preprocessed and analyzed by the developed [CAM-App](CAM-App.md).

 In the following example CAM, participants compared cars and public transport[@sendtner_kostbare_2021] (click on CAM to enlarge it in new tab - can take few seconds):